andreqts/UDACITY-Full-Stack-exercises/projects/02_trivia_api/worked_code/README.md

 ### Frontend

 The [./frontend](https://github.com/udacity/FSND/blob/master/projects/02_trivia_api/starter/frontend/README.md) directory contains a complete React frontend to consume the data from the Flask server.
-If you have prior experience building a frontend application, you should feel free to edit the endpoints as you see fit for the backend you design.
-If you do not have prior experience building a frontend application, you should read through the frontend code before starting and make notes regarding:

-1. What are the end points and HTTP methods the frontend is expecting to consume?
-2. How are the requests from the frontend formatted?
-Are they expecting certain parameters or payloads?

-Pay special attention to what data the frontend is expecting from each API response to help guide how you format your API.
-The places where you may change the frontend behavior, and where you should be looking for the above information, are marked with `TODO`.
-These are the files you'd want to edit in the frontend:
+These are the files you may want to check:

 1. *./frontend/src/components/QuestionView.js*
 2. *./frontend/src/components/FormView.js*
 3. *./frontend/src/components/QuizView.js*

-By making notes ahead of time, you will practice the core skill of being able to read and understand code and will have a simple plan to follow to build out the endpoints of your backend API.

 >View the [README within ./frontend for more details.](./frontend/README.md)